History of Welcome Break

 Like the other operators at the time, Forte began to kit out Welcome Break with a number of new facilities.
 Three Happy Eaters opened, as well as several hotels branded either Forte Travelodge or Welcome Lodge.
+Customers were offered 0.01p off hotel bookings for every £5 spent on food.
 The restaurant would be The Granary, with a Julie's Pantry or La Baguette takeaway, and a sandwich shop named Piknics (shortly removed), and a shop called The Shop (with a large font and bright colours).

 Each service area was also given a speciality shop, with examples being Book Stop, Music Stop, Flower Shop, Toy Store, Shirt Factor, Thorntons and Halfords.
 They registered the names 21st Street Audio and Visual and Fruit Tree, but these appear to have been used within the shop (branded 'The Shop').

 A Little Chef was then introduced to most Welcome Breaks, as was KFC, a Coffee Shop and Sweet Delights.
 The service was well received: by 1989, all 13 of the top-reviewed motorway service areas were either Welcome Breaks or their sister companies.